kirannayak8088/kirannayak8088/README.md

-# 💫 About Me: kiran nayak work in internship
+# 💫 About Me: kiran nayak working in data analyst from my own startup company
-i am coder and developer
+work in codes,programs and developer

 ## 🌐 Socials: